-While parts of this journey are highly automated, others – particularly the final cut / make / trim (CMT) – are not; with literally hundreds of millions of workers across the globe directly employed in the final assembly of garments.
+While parts of this journey are highly automated, others – particularly the final cut / make / trim (CMT) – are not; with the majority of garment sewing across the globe happening at the hands of skilled workers.